serverpod/serverpod/packages/serverpod/README.md

     session.log('This is working well');

 Log entries are stored in the following tables of the database: `serverpod_log` for text messages, `serverpod_query_log` for queries, and `serverpod_session_log` for completed sessions.
 Optionally, it's possible to pass a log level with the message to filter out messages depending on the server's runtime settings.

-The Serverpod GUI is coming soon, which makes it possible to easily read, search, and configure the logs.

 ## Configuration files and deployment
 Serverpod has three main configuration files, depending on which mode the server is running; `development`, `staging`, or `production`.
 The files are located in the`config/` directory.
 By default, the server will start in development mode.
 To use another configuration file, use the `--mode` option when starting the server.
 If you are running multiple servers in a cluster, use the `--server-id` option to specify the id of each server.
 By default, the server will run as id 0.
 For instance, to start the server in production mode with id 2, run the following command: